ViktorTorp/SemEval2020-TC/README.md

 Anders Friis Kaas, Barbara Plank and Viktor Torp Thomsen

 ## Introduction
-This GitHub repository contains all the code to recreate our solution and results for the SemEval 2020 Task 11 technique classification subtask.
+This GitHub repository contains all the code to recreate our solution and results for the SemEval 2020 Task 11 technique classification subtask (https://propaganda.qcri.org/semeval2020-task11/index.html).

-## Guide
+## Replocation guide
+To be done

 ## License
 This work is licensed under a Creative Commons \